Miele Triflex HX1 vs. Dyson V12 Detect

 Airflow Comparison

-Next, we’ll check how the Miele Triflex HX1 and Dyson V12 Detect compares with airflow.
+Next, we’ll check how the Miele Triflex HX1 and Dyson V12 Detect compare with airflow.

 ModelEcoMid/AutoBoost